wp-plugins/free-comments-for-wordpress-vuukle/readme.txt

 Vuukle monetizes your comments section and helps you provide detailed insights about your audience

 == Description ==
+**What is Vuukle?**
-Designed for media websites, Vuukle\'s helps your community interact more effectively.
-Vuukle has also devised a great way to monetize the comments section through \'native advertising\'.
+Designed for media websites, Vuukle helps your community interact more effectively.
+Vuukle has also devised a great way to monetize the comments section through 'native advertising'.
 So, basically a smart comment system that acts as a revenue source rather than cost.

 **Benefits of Vuukle**
 1. Increase in internal referral traffic